 The Experience Rating Plan modifies or adjusts an employer’s premium based on past loss experience.
 The concept is simple: a good claims history results in lower premiums, while a poor claims history results in higher premiums.
 The program tailors the price of insurance and provides an incentive for employers to invest in safety.

 All states classify employers into categories for workers compensation insurance.
 Each classification has its own advisory rate.
 So, within a state, the same advisory rate applies to all employers who fall into a given class.
 For example, all jewelry stores in Indiana are grouped together under code 8013 and all machine shops are under code 3632.
 The advisory rate applied in each class is an average rate, and does not recognize any individual characteristics of that employer.

-Therefore, the Plan recognizes differences among employers within the same business classification.
-Although the classification system subdivides employers according to product, process, operation, kind and character of business, etc. we recognize that employers can differ in a variety of ways: how the operation is performed, the manner in which the product is manufactured, and the implementation and operation of safety programs, to name a few.
+The Experience Rating Plan recognizes differences within the same business classification.
+The classification system subdivides employers according to product, process, operation, kind and character of business.
+Experience rating recognizes that employers can differ in a variety of ways with regard to safety.
+This includes the degree of automation, PPE requirements, training, and the implementation and enforcement of safety programs.
 These factors will all affect the chance for an injury to occur.
 The Experience Rating Plan provides a measurable way to reflect these factors.